Montassar Talbi

 Montassar Omar Talbi (مُنْتَصِر عُمَر الطَّالِبِيّ; born 26 May 1998) is a professional footballer who plays as a centre-back for club Lorient.
 Born in France, he plays for the Tunisia national team.

 Club career

-Born in France, Talbi began playing football with the youth academies of Paris FC and FC Les Lilas.
+Born in France, Talbi began playing football with the youth academies of Paris FC and Les Lilas.
 His family had to move back to Tunisia, and at the age of 12 Talbi moved to the academy of Espérance de Tunis, and moved up through the youth levels.
-Talbi made his professional debut with ES Tunis in a 0–0 Tunisian Ligue Professionnelle 1 tie with CS Sfaxien on 2 April 2017.
-On 20 June 2018, Talbi signed with Çaykur Rizespor in the Turkish Süper Lig.
+Talbi made his professional debut with ES Tunis in a 0–0 Tunisian Ligue Professionnelle 1 tie with CSS on 2 April 2017.
+On 20 June 2018, Talbi signed for Turkish side Çaykur Rizespor in the Süper Lig.

-On 9 August 2021, he signed a four-year contract with Russian Premier League club FC Rubin Kazan.
+On 9 August 2021, he signed a four-year contract with Russian Premier League club Rubin Kazan.

 On 18 July 2022, Talbi signed a five-year contract with Lorient in France.